NexPlayer/Android-SDK/advanced.md

 This method determines if any text decoration should be displayed in timed text (TTML) in content.

-It corresponds to thetts:textDecorationattribute, and allows text features likeunderline,overline, andlineThroughto be displayed in timed text (TTML).
+It corresponds to the tts:textDecorationattribute, and allows text features like underline, overline, and lineThrough to be displayed in timed text (TTML).

 **Returns**

 TRUE if text should be underlined, FALSE if there is no text decoration.

-#### boolean isUnderline ( introw,intcol)
+#### boolean isUnderline (int row, int col)

 This determines if the character in CEA 608 closed captions is to be underlined when displayed (FULL mode).